nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

       replicas: 3

 ```
-> [!NOTE]
-> Since the service we're replicating is mapping ports, we will specify only the container port (omitting the host port), otherwise it will show an error.
+> **NOTE:** Since the service we're replicating is mapping ports, we will specify only the container port (omitting the host port), otherwise it will show an error.

-As standard procedure we will start up the ecosystem and see the running containers.
+With the same procedure seen above, we start up the ecosystem.

 ```bash
 export COMPOSE_FILE=docker-compose-replicas.yaml